 Petitions may be presented at the Board's public meeting or submitted in writing as follows:

-The Board rotates its monthly public meetings between Sacramento, Los Angeles, Oakland/San Francisco, and San Diego.
-Notices specifying the meeting time and location are published in the California Regulatory Notice Register prepared by the Office of Administrative Law.
+The Board rotates its monthly public meetings at locations throughout the State.
+Notices specifying the meeting time and location are published on the Board website (https://www.dir.ca.gov/oshsb/oshsb.html) and in the California Regulatory Notice Register prepared by the Office of Administrative Law.
 Information can also be obtained from the Board’s office at 2520 Venture Oaks Way, Suite 350, Sacramento, California 95833, (916) 274-5721.